 Gradually the pain returned and turned into a lot of pain.
 About a month after the fall I went to the doctor.
 I was sent to a back specialist who ordered a CT Scan and an MRI.
 He told me the fall had fractured my spine.
 I was sent home with two prescriptions and a referral: one prescription was for pain and inflammation and the other a muscle relaxant.
 The referral was for physical therapy.

 I tried the PT and at first it was helpful but over time the it was useless.
 Within a day or so of my appointments, I was in pretty significant pain.
 I returned to my regular doctor who kept me on the pain meds and muscle relaxants and at some point she suggested I try yoga.

 Yoga, I learned, is great for people with excellent balance.
-For those of us with gait issues (I can be in a room by myself and fall over for no obvious reason), yoga can be hazardous to our health.
+For those of us with gait issues (I have something known as ataxia.
+I can be in a room by myself and fall over for no obvious reason), yoga can be hazardous to our health.
 You can imagine how someone with poor balance and a weak back might find yoga dangerous.